Elson Hooi

-Elson Quincy Hooi (born 1 October 1991) is a Curaçaoan footballer who plays as a right winger for Al-Minaa and the Curaçao national team.
+Elson Quincy Hooi (born 1 October 1991) is a Curaçaoan footballer who plays as a right winger for Thai League 1 club Nakhon Ratchasima and the Curaçao national team.
 He formerly played for NAC Breda, Viborg FF, FC Volendam, Ermis Aradippou, and Vendsyssel FF.

 Career

 He was raised in the Netherlands, but was born in Curaçao and represents the Curaçao national team.
 He won the 2017 Caribbean Cup with the Curaçao national team, and was also the top scorer of that competition.